totalwarANGEL1993/libertica_release/instructions_en.md

 ### Config for repository

-If the repository is used directly, it is - minus `.git` - to be imported into the map.
+If the repository is used directly, the folder `libertica` is to be imported into the map.
 In that case the API documentation is also located inside the map.

 The contet of `settings.json` will look as follows:
 ```json